staubracing/webpack-react-template/README.md

 ## Description

-This is a boilerplate for React applications using Webpack and Babel.
+This is a boilerplate for React applications using Webpack.
 It is intended to be used as a starting point for React projects that do not use Create React App.

 ## Prerequisites